armaab/pdfmark/README.md

 *!2.2 Subection 3
 !3.
 Third section 8
 ```
-As you can see, there are zero or more `*`s, in the beginning of each line, followed
+As you can see, there are zero or more `*`s in the beginning of each line, followed
 by an optional `1` and then a `!`.
 The number of `*`s
-means the level of current items in the bookmarks, and it starts from 0, i.e. the
+means the level of current items in the bookmarks, starting at 0.
-top level entries always start with `!` or `1!`.
+That is to say that the top level entries always start with `!` or `1!`.
 If there is an '1' before '!', then this entry is open by default,
 otherwise it is closed.
-The excalmatory mark indicste the end of those '\*''s and
+The excalmatory mark indicates the end of those '\*''s and
 the beginning of bookmark title.
 There are one or more spaces, i.e. ' ', after the title,
 then follows the page number.
 In summary, each line of toc
 file should match the regular expression `(^\**)(1?)!(.+?)\s+(-?[0-9]+)\s*$`.